jchart-github/jaxrs2-starter-kit/README.md

 jaxrs2-starter-kit
 ==================

-These demo projects for JAX-RS 2 to help get up and running quickly with the Java API for RESTful Web Services
+These demo projects for JAX-RS 2 help get up and running quickly with the Java API for RESTful Web Services

 requires
  *Java 7